Difference Between Lima Beans and Butter Beans

 Lima beans are flat, spherical beans with a light green tint that are consumed as food.
 This legume has been grown in Peru’s capital for 7,000 years.

 These beans were brought to the United States in the nineteenth century.
 The vast majority are currently grown in California.
-Lima beans generally are kidney-shaped and flat.
+Lima beans are kidney-shaped and flat.

 Butter beans are lima bean varieties with big, flat, white kernels.
 In general, individuals in South America, as well as the United Kingdom, refer to these beans like butter beans instead of lima beans.